The Modern Lanai:Next-Generation Outdoor Living

 Yes.
 Many Sanibel homeowners are replacing traditional lanais—especially after Hurricane Ian damage.
 If your lanai was damaged, the 50% rule may require full reconstruction anyway, making this the perfect time to upgrade.
 We can often reuse existing concrete pads and structural connections while replacing the roof system.

-Does a modern lanai count toward Sanibel's 40% impermeable surface limit?
+Does a modern lanai count toward Sanibel developed-area limits?

 Will a modern lanai protect against bugs like a screened lanai?